Doode1524/introduction-to-arrays-ft-110920-a/README.md

 5. go to github.com/new to create new repo
 6. copy paste git remote add origin url
 7. 'git push -u origin master' to set up the upstream (default) location to origin (repo) master (branch) in github

+### What are arrays?
+1. list of elements, datatypes such as (string, number, other arrays, objects, hashes)
+2. they are a datatype

+Arrays are created with brackets []
+The elements inside of arrays are divided by ,